EnesKeremAYDIN/discord-tracker-bots/README.md

 * [Invite Fear and Greed Index Tracker](https://discord.com/oauth2/authorize?scope=bot+applications.commands&permissions=0&client_id=930289127902031973)

 ### What does it do?
-* You can follow the Fear and Greed Index of any cryptocurrency (with small delays due to API limits).
+* You can follow the Fear and Greed Index of cryptocurrencies (with small delays due to API limits).

 ### Commands:
 * /help: Lists all commands.